 I LIKED THIS BOOK.
 Which was a relief after pretty much hating Maybe Someday.
 But for the first time in awhile I read and finished a book in less than a week.
 This used to happen all the time when I first started blogging, but as of recently, it takes me weeks to finish a book.
 So that was nice.

-Our main character, Lulu, finds out her father lost the money to pay for her education at University in San Diego, which is something she’d worked hard for and always dreamed about.
-She’s eager to escape her podunk little town in Virginia and to finally live her life independently in California, so when she get’s desperate to make the money herself, she steals a still from the junkyard where she works and her and he friends cook up a plan to start selling moonshine.
+Our main character, Lulu, finds out her father lost the money to pay for her education at University in San Diego, which is something she’d worked hard for and always dreamt about.
+She’s eager to escape her Podunk little town in Virginia and to finally live her life independently in California, so when she gets desperate to make the money herself, she steals a still from the junkyard where she works and she and her friends cook up a plan to start selling moonshine.

 Which is obviously not the greatest idea ever.
 I mean, it’s illegal and if she gets caught then, well, bye bye San Diego.
 So clearly, she didn’t think this through.
 Or, maybe, at this point she was so desperate, she didn’t even care about the possible consequences.

 Lulu’s got a lot of problems.
 She’s impatient, reckless, inconsiderate, and selfish, but she’s not flat or boring and she has quite the story to tell.